Izzimach/react-pixi/README.md

 To render Pixi.js elements like a Stage or Sprite you reference them like other components that were created with `React.createClass`.
 For React 0.12 and later, this means you have to use `React.createElement` or create factories from the basic ReactPIXI components.
+From React 15.5, instead of using `React.createClass` you should use `createReactClass` from a separate `create-react-class` package.
 For example, to construct a CupcakeComponent that consists of two Sprites:

 ```js